Crash 'n' the Boys: Street Challenge: Localization

 Crash 'n' the Boys: Street Challenge was released on the Virtual Console service in North America on September 14, 2009 for the Wii, on December 19, 2013 for Nintendo 3DS and on December 11, 2014 for Wii U. While it didn't initially receive a release on NES in PAL regions, it would finally see a release in Europe & Oceania via Virtual Console on Nintendo 3DS and Wii U on November 28, 2013 and December 4, 2014 respectively.

 The Game Boy version has few differences compared to the original.
 Namely, the Swimming event is replaced with an umbrella battle, where the characters jump from a building and fight in mid-air using an umbrella.
 The CPU-controlled Oklahoma High School is now playable via a cheat code.

 In popular culture

 "Crash and the Boys" is the name of a band in the comic book series Scott Pilgrim.
 The band also appears in the 2010 film adaptation of the novels, Scott Pilgrim vs. the World, as well as in the subsequent video game adaptation.

 Review

-Corbie Dillard of Nintendo Life gave Crash n the Boys Street Challenge 5 out of 10 stars, commending the developers for 'doing something different' and for what the game could have been.
-However, Dillard also wrote that the game, while not horrible in itself was inferior to other similar games.
+Corbie Dillard of Nintendo Life gave Crash n the Boys Street Challenge 5 out of 10 stars, commending the developers for 'doing something different' and for what the game could have been, but also wrote that the game, while not horrible in itself was inferior to other similar games.

 Lucas Thomas of IGN gave a positive review to the game.